Langtang, Gosainkunda and Helambu Trek 17 Days

 + Expand All- Collapse All

-Welcome to Nepal.
-A representative from the Adventure Club Trek will receive you upon your arrival at Tribhuvan International Airport in Kathmandu.
-After going through your custom formalities (visa and so on), you will be driven to your respective hotel on Adventure Club Trek’s private vehicle.
-After you take a rest for some time at the hotel suite, you will be called for an orientation session with your trekking guide over a welcome dinner.
+Upon your arrival at Tribhuvan International Airport (KTM), you will be welcomed by a representative from Adventure Club Trek.
+After sorting out your customs formalities (visa and so on), you will be transferred to your respective Hotel in Adventure Club Trek’s private vehicle.
+After resting for some time at your Hotel, you will attend an orientation about your trek led by the trekking leader over a welcome dinner.
 Overnight in Kathmandu.

 • MealsWelcome Dinner.